panzerdp/dmitripavlutin.com/content/posts/149-react-usereducer/index.md

 logic is a separate concern that should be managed in a separate place.
 Otherwise, you get a mix of state management and rendering logic in one place, and that's difficult to read, maintain, and test!

-To help you with the problem describe above React provides the special state management hook `useReducer()`.
-The hook does so by extracting the complex state management out of the component.
+To help you separate the concerns (rendering and state management) React provides the hook `useReducer()`.
+The hook does so by extracting the state management out of the component.

 Let's see how the `useReducer()` hook works.